amber-smalltalk/amber-examples/README.md

 ===============

 **SayHello example (Web) does not work**
 :    check in the web console which files cannot be loaded.
-Does the ``bower_components`` contain subfolders?
+Does the folder ``bower_components`` contain subfolders?
      Maybe the ``bower install`` command did not run fully?
 Or there was a problem with ``npm install``?
-     Sometimes internet connection is slow and you have to re-run the commands.
+     Sometimes internet connection is slow and you have to re-run these commands.